|Welcome||Masterpoints!||Photos||Table Counts||ACBL Live Results|

 Daily Pages: Before the day's events are processed, these will contain a schedule of events in this order:

-At the end of the day Director-In-Charge Matt Koltnow will send me the days results and I will process them into the website in the early hours of the morning.
-The "day completed" version will replace the schedule section with the day's results, in this order:
+At the end of the day Director-In-Charge Jenni Carmicheal will send me the days results and I will process them into the website in the early hours of the morning.
+The "day completed" version will remove the "today's schedule" section and add in the day's results, in this order:

 Once a day's results are posted, I may revise it later if there are late scoring corrections.
-Many browsers save a copy of a page and do not check to see if the content has changed; in most browsers you should be able to hit F5 to reload the page and stop using the one your computer has saved.
-On tablets there is usually a circular arrow that does the same thing, or a swipe down will reload the latest version.
+Some browsers save a copy of a page and do not check to see if the content has changed; in most browsers you should be able to hit F5 to reload the page and stop using the one your computer has saved.
+On tablets there is usually a circular arrow that does the same thing.

 Other Pages: You're looking at the Welcome page right now.
 The Masterpoints!
 Page, which we call DUMPS (Daily Updated Master Point Summary) will be updated every night first, before the daily pages of results take shape, and will contain the latest masterpoint totals and tournament leaders, both overall and limited to non-Life Masters.
 Also, they will have everyone's current total broken down into red and gold points, but will not include masterpoints already won in events that have yet to be completed.
 The Photos Page will depend on people sending me photos taken.
 Now that everyone's cellphone has a camera, anyone can do this!
 Here is a good guideline on how to get best results:

 The Table Counts page has been rewritten from a pdf of a spreadsheet to a Python program that puts the attendance data into a colourful HTML table.
-You can check it out to see a graphical-display of the events of each session, by type, and compare our attendance in 2022 to that of 2019, the last time we were here.
-If we get close to that attendance level so early in the pandemic recovery we'll be doing very well indeed.
-A more realistic goal is about 55% of the 2019 attendance, which happens to be a target of 707 tables.
+You can check it out to see a graphical-display of the events of each session, by type, and compare our attendance in 2023 to that of 2022.
+A realistic goal is about 60% of the 2018 attendance, which happens to be a target of 549 tables.
 Maybe we can do even better — one factor not in play this year is that cross border travel does not require a lot of paperwork and potential quarantines.

 Finally, the ACBL Live link goes to the list of tournament events, from which you will need another click or three to find the one you want.
 Direct links are available from the event results on the daily pages and should be faster.

 Thanks for visiting!
 This is still a work in progress and the progress in getting it where I want it to be continues slowly, but that's web development for you!
-For this Welcome page, I used the Sounders FC colors to honor the Seattle MLS powerhouse's recent win in the CONCACAF Champions League.
-We have a lot more colour in the pages this year, with each page having its own palette.
+We have a lot more color in the pages post-pandemic, with each page having its own palette.
 Two years off and a look at what I did in 2019 produced the impression that we needed a splash of non-white for the pages, and a bit of CSS work made this happen quickly.
 (I've already heard the line that it now looks like a Canadian billfold and I approve!)
 Feel free to contact me (see above) with reports of errors or if something isn't working for you.

 |Welcome||Masterpoints!||Photos||Table Counts||ACBL Live Results|